dejanr92/mplatform/README.md

 ### Live demo of the applicaiton can be found [here](https://mplatform.dejanroshkovski.com:8443/)

-Currently the appplicaiton uses in memory authentication with basic auth.
+Currently the application uses in memory authentication with basic auth.

 An example user for testing the API would be
 username: admin